project-owner/Peppy/README.md

 ##Raphael Edition 2017.03.12

 New features:
-* Added file playback functionality.
+* Added File Playback functionality.
 Both supported players 'mpd' and 'mplayer' support file playback on Linux and Windows platforms.
+* Updated Logo screensaver.
+In the File Playback mode it will display current album art.
+* Updated Slideshow screensaver.
+In the File Playback mode it will display images from art folder.
 * Removed 'mpc' pipe client.
 * Bug fixing and code cleanup.